 The Campaign for the Sciences

-Because science at PLNU energizes intellectual rigor with a heartfelt call to change the world, you will also be helping to improve the lives of thousands of people who will be served by the skills and sensitivity of PLNU students.
+Science at PLNU energizes intellectual rigor with a heartfelt call to change the world.
+You will be helping to improve the lives of thousands of people who will be served by the skills and sensitivity of PLNU students.
 It is a distinctive opportunity, a chance to make a difference that comes along perhaps once in a generation.

 Philanthropic support is essential to success.
-The budget for construction of the new science facility and renovation of the existing facilities has been set at $40 million.
-Rather than burdening students with tuition increases or incurring the high costs of debt financing, PLNU is seeking strategic philanthropic investment by those with the vision to see tomorrow – and the will to help shape it.
+The budget for construction of the new science facility has been set at $24 million.
+PLNU is seeking strategic philanthropic investment by those with the vision to see tomorrow – and the will to help shape it.

 Your gift will be a legacy of enduring impact, yielding significant results again and again.
 You will be there when new discoveries are made, patients are helped and healed, generations of young scientists inspired.
 The lives of thousands of people will be improved, thanks to your generosity.